The Clean Energy Regulator has released the following guidance products:

 Under this method, net abatement (the amount used for crediting ACCUs) corresponds to the increase in soil carbon over time, after the emissions caused by additional activities used to build soil carbon (for example extra fertiliser applications beyond the baseline) have been subtracted (Determination—part 3).

-Due to the impact of climatic, temporal and spatial variability on soil carbon stocks, the method applies a temporary discount to increases in soil carbon stocks after the second sampling round and ongoing uncertainty discounts.
+Due to the impact of climatic, temporal and spatial variability on soil carbon stocks, the method applies a temporary discount to increases in soil carbon stocks after the second sampling round (withheld credits are effectively refunded if soil carbon stock increases are maintained after the third sampling round) as well as ongoing discounts for statistical uncertainty.
 These discounts reduce the risk of overestimation of carbon stock increases and of over-crediting.
 The ongoing discounts decrease as the certainty of soil carbon estimates increase.

 In addition to the general requirements for all Emissions Reduction Fund projects, proponents participating under this method must: